juju/docs/src/en/charms-fan.md

 In this example, the underlay network is 10.0.0.0/16 and the overlay network is 252.0.0.0/8.

+See [Configuring models][models-config] for how to set model options.

 ## Cloud provider requirements

-Juju autoconfigures FAN networking in both an AWS/VPC context and a GCE context.
+Juju autoconfigures FAN networking for both the AWS and GCE clouds.
 All that is needed is a controller, which does not need any special FAN options passed during its creation.

+In principle, all public cloud types can utilize the FAN.
+Yet due to the myriad ways a cloud may configure their subnets your mileage may vary.
+At the very least, if you are using a cloud other than AWS or GCE, manual configuration at the Juju level will be needed (the above model options).
+Adjustments at the cloud level can also be expected.
+For guidance, the auto-configured clouds both start with a /16 address space.
+Juju then maps it onto an /8.

+Note that [MAAS][maas-upstream] has LXD addressing built-in so there is no point in applying the FAN in such a context.

 ## Examples